skypjack/entt/docs/md/entity.md

 ### Aliased properties

-A context also supports creating _aliases_ for existing variables that aren't directly managed by the registry.
+A context also supports creating _aliases_ for existing variables that are not directly managed by the registry.
 Const and therefore read-only variables are also accepted.<br/>
 To do that, the type used upon construction must be a reference type and an